apache/spark/CI.rst

 The images produced during the CI builds are stored in the `GitHub Registry <https://github.com/apache/airflow/packages>`_

-The images are stored with both "latest" tag (for last master push image that passes all the tests as well with the tags indicating the origin of the image.
+The images are stored with both "latest" tag (for last main push image that passes all the tests as well with the tags indicating the origin of the image.

 The image names follow the patterns: